samplchallenges/SAMPL9/README.md

 - MIT for all software/code
 - CC-BY 4.0 for all other materials

-In other words, we are happy to have you reuse any of the materials here for any purpose as long as proper credit/citation is give.
+In other words, we are happy to have you reuse any of the materials here for any purpose as long as proper credit/citation is given.